 Once you’ve completed every step and checked off each part of your Year-End Checklist, you can officially close your books!
 Luckily, accounting software makes this process easy.

 When you close your books or set a lock date, users won’t be able to edit or add transactions that occurred before the closing date.
-Most often, the business owner will set a password so that only admin and accountants can access previous transactions.
-This helps your accountant double check that everything is up-to-date and make adjustments if needed.
+Most often, the business owner will set a password so that only the admin and accountants can access previous transactions.
+Doing so helps your accountant double-check that everything is up to date and make adjustments if needed.

-Most accounting programs like QuickBooks and Xero let you close the books and even set a lock on closed periods.
+Most accounting programs, such as QuickBooks and Xero, let you close the books and even set a lock on closed periods.
 You can search your software’s help center for instructions, or you can talk to your accountant and have them do this for you.